NoSequel/StorageORM/README.md

 # Storage Handler
 This is a library based off of my old storage handler within my [queue revamp](https://github.com/NoSequel/queue-recode).
 It's for easy storage handling for multiple platforms.

-# Todo / Development Progress
-* Serialization currently only works for **Jedis** module.
-Mongo module uses GSON to serialize/deserialize.
-* Perhaps add more features in the future.

 # Example Usages
 > more examples coming soon... i'm lazy